-Engaging contingent workers helps organizations best utilize their talent to meet business objectives.
-A contingent workforce can fill immediate needs by providing on-demand skilled labor, and the flexibility to scale up and down quickly for short-term projects.
+Engaging contingent workers enables organizations to best utilize their talent in meeting business objectives.
+A contingent workforce can fill immediate needs by providing on-demand skilled labor and the flexibility to scale up and down quickly for short-term projects.

 What is a Contingent Workforce?

-A contingent workforce is made up of temporary workers, hired by an organization if and when a particular skill set is required.
+A contingent workforce comprises temporary workers hired by an organization when a specific skill set is required.
 A contingent hire can be on a contract basis, seasonal, or subject to completing a particular project.

 Contingent workers are not considered employees since they do not work full-time.
 They do not have an ongoing employment contract with an organization, and they are not on the company’s full-time payroll.

 Contingent workers generally do not receive company benefits and are less likely than employees to be protected by local labor laws.
-These workers can be hired directly or through a staffing agency (but generally not via an employer of record), and they can work either on-site or remotely, depending on the needs of the organization.
+These workers can be hired directly or through a staffing agency (but generally not via an employer of record), and they can work either on-site or remotely, depending on the organization's needs.

 Types of Contingent Workers